Willwil/ksql/docs/concepts.rst

 sent $100 to Bob, then Charlie sent $50 to Bob”.
 Facts in a stream are immutable, which means new facts can be inserted to a stream, but existing facts can never be updated or deleted.
-Streams can be created from a Kafka topic or derived from existing streams and tables.
-In both cases, a stream’s underlying data is durably stored (persisted) within a Kafka topic on the Kafka brokers.
+Streams can be created from a Kafka topic.
+A stream’s underlying data is durably stored (persisted) within a Kafka topic on the Kafka brokers.

 Table